Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Introduction

-A celebrated example of iterative dominance elimination is Akerlof’s ``market for lemons'' \cite{akerlof1978market}.
+Notably, iterated dominance elimination in games is not as rare as they may first sound.
+For example, \citet{alon2021dominance} recently show that for randomly generated two-player $m\times n$ games with $m = o(\log (n))$, the fraction of actions that survive iterated dominance elimination tends to $0$ as $n\to\infty$.
+The concept also has a variety of applications, including voting \citep{moulin1979dominance}, auctions \citep{azrieli2011dominance}, market design \citep{abreu1992virtual}, supermodular game \cite{Milgrom1990rationalizability}, oligopolistic competition \citep{borgers1995dominance} and global games \citep{carlsson1993global}.
+One celebrated example is Akerlof’s ``market for lemons'' \cite{akerlof1978market}.
 Each seller in this market is looking to sell used cars which are equally likely to have quality \texttt{H}/high, \texttt{M}/medium or \texttt{L}/low (low quality cars are also known as ``lemons'' in America).
-Prospective buyers value \texttt{H}-cars at \$1000, \texttt{M}-cars at \$500 and \texttt{L}-cars at \$0, whereas sellers value keeping a \texttt{H}-car at \$800, \texttt{M}-car at \$400 and \texttt{L}-car at \$0 (these values are privy to sellers).
+Prospective buyers value \texttt{H}-cars at \$1000, \texttt{M}-cars at \$500 and \texttt{L}-cars at \$0, whereas sellers value keeping a \texttt{H}-car at \$800, \texttt{M}-car at \$400 and \texttt{L}-car at \$0 (these values are only privately known to sellers).
 Akerlof studies the situation that sellers precisely know their car's type whereas buyers cannot distinguish the good cars from lemons.
-Due to uncertainty in car quality, any buyer will immediately eliminate any price above her average value \$$500 =(1000+500+0)/3$.
+Suppose that the car types are uniformly distributed on the market in the beginning, due to the inability to distinguish car quality, any buyer will immediately eliminate any price above her average value \$$500 =(1000+500+0)/3$.
 After this elimination, the buyer's price becomes lower than \texttt{H}-car's reservation value, and thus drive \texttt{H}-car sellers out of the market.
 Consequently, the buyer will \emph{gradually learn} that the market has no \texttt{H}-cars under price \$$500$ and thus will \emph{iteratively} eliminate any price above \$$250 =(500+0)/2$, which then further drives \texttt{M}-car sellers out of the market.
-Ultimately, Akerlof observes that this iterative dominance elimination procedure will drive all good cars out of the market, and only lemons are ever traded.
+Ultimately, Akerlof observes that this iterated dominance elimination procedure will drive all good cars out of the market, and only lemons are ever traded.
 In this paper, we shall examine the more realistic situation when buyers and sellers do not know the exact average value of the car qualities in advance but only have noisy bandit feedback about each sold car.
 We seek to understand \emph{how fast the market collapse observed by Akerlof may happen when players have such noisy bandit information feedback.} In Appendix~\ref{append:exp}, we will revisit this example as an empirical illustration of our theoretical results.